Aam-Digital/aam-services/docs/modules/export.md

 ## Overview

 The export module is responsible for handling various template-based export operations.
-This module primarily focuses on generating PDFs for entities within the AAM system.
+This module primarily focuses on generating PDFs for entities within the Aam Digital system.

 ### Dependencies